-Food science programs teach you about food safety, recipe development and a number of other subjects, but you may want to find out what jobs with a degree in food science you can get later.
-Those working in this field work for major television networks, corporations, book publishers and government agencies.
+Food science programs teach you about food safety, recipe development and a number of other subjects, but you may want to find out what food science degree jobs you can get down the road.
+Those employed in this field work for major television networks, corporations, book publishers and government agencies.
 You may find a few different jobs that appeal to you.

 If you like working around animals and care about the health and safety of animals, you might consider working as an animal nutritionist.
 These professionals work in zoos, veterinary hospitals and other facilities that have animals on-hand.
 They must understand the dietary needs of each animal and the types of food that those animals eat in the wild.
 Animal nutritionists determine the amount of calories that each animal needs and ensures that those animals receive the proper nutrition.

 Some of the jobs with a degree in food science require that you work in restaurants and food packaging facilities.
 A food and restaurant inspector is someone who inspects restaurants and facilities that make or package foods for the general public.
 As an inspector, you must ensure that workers follow proper food handling and safety standards, that the facility is in good condition and that others will not get sick from eating those foods.
 Restaurant inspectors are also responsible for grading a restaurant based on how well it follows those standards and shutting down restaurants that violate those regulations.

 With a degree in food science, you can also work as a product developer.
 Product development is an important and rapidly growing industry today.
 Companies do not simply release new products onto the market without first going through several different research stages.
 Product developers might put different ingredients and dishes together to come up with new frozen dinners or convenience foods that shoppers can quickly put together at home.
 Developers may work independently or with others, and they often meet with consumers in focus groups and provide employers with information obtained during those meetings.